 You can open an account as an adult, either individually or through a joint account with two adults, where you will be designated as the trustee(s) of the trading account.
 This is the legal framework for opening a kid’s share trading account, with the adult(s) holding the shares, and the minor a beneficiary of the account.

 The account will function just like a normal SelfWealth share trading account.
-However, when the child turns 18, shares held in the name of the trustee(s) will be transferred into the name of the minor who has now become an adult.
+However, when the child turns 18, shares held in the name of the trustee(s) may transfer into the name of the minor who has now become an adult.

 The application process for a kid’s trading account is the same as that when applying as an adult, however, you will need to supply the child’s birth certificate, or a birth certificate extract, alongside their personal details.
 The birth certificate does not not need to be certified.